Skip to main content

 research professor

 Dr. Aruna Chandran is a social epidemiologist and pediatrician, whose primary research interest is in applying epidemiologic methods to address the influences of socioeconomic and place-based factors on health disparities.
 She is part of a team evaluating the effectiveness of a demonstration project aimed to improve HIV prevention and treatment for vulnerable populations in Baltimore City.
 She is also a member of the data analysis centers for two large cohort consortia.
 Dr. Chandran’s clinical practice is focused on pediatric emergency and urgent care.
 She is involved in teaching introductory epidemiology courses both at the Johns Hopkins School of Public Health and the School of Medicine.
 Prior to joining the Department of Epidemiology, Dr. Chandran served for two years as the Chief of Epidemiologic Services at the Baltimore City Health Department.
-Read Bio.
+Read Bio(link is external).

-ASSociate PROFESSOR
+ASSociate SCIENTIST

 Timothy Shields, MA